-Neighboring Connecticut, with a revenue structure heavily dependent on taxing its highest earners, offers an abject lesson on how revenue shifts can occur even in periods of economic recovery.
+Neighboring Connecticut, with a revenue structure heavily dependent on taxing its highest earners, offers an object lesson on how revenue shifts can occur even in periods of economic recovery.
 Many of its hedge fund operators have decamped to low-tax jurisdictions such as Florida, and the outflow of high-paying jobs at corporate headquarters is well-documented.
-And as in Massachusetts, federal tax reform prompted high-income residents to hold off on selling assets to limit their tax obligations.
+And as in Massachusetts, the prospect of federal tax reform has prompted high-income residents to hold off on selling assets as they plan to limit their tax obligations.
+As a result, the Nutmeg State faces a fiscal crisis far more serious and intractable than our own.